 Amnesty International has declared Somyos a “Prisoner of Conscience.”

-UN High Commissioner for Human Rights Navi Pillay issued this statement on the conviction of Somyos Prueksakasemsuk [bolding by PPT]:
+UN High Commissioner for Human Rights Navi Pillay issued this statement on the conviction of Somyos [bolding by PPT]:

 The UN High Commissioner for Human Rights Navi Pillay expressed Wednesday her deep concern about the verdict and extremely harsh sentencing of the editor and prominent activist Somyot Pruksakasemsuk, adding that this represents a setback for the protection and promotion of human rights in Thailand.